daniele77/daniele77.github.io/_drafts/design-interfaces-for-tests.md

 ...

 (conclusions)
 [almost] everything I wrote is correct under the assumption that my goal is to be able to perform automatic black box tests of the business model of my application.
 This is not always the case.
-Sometimes I want other properties in my application, and those properties requires a different form of my software.
+Sometimes I want other properties in my application, and those properties require a different form of my software.
 In general, a universal solution / technique does not exist.
 When we face a new project, we should focus on the (non functional) properties we want to give to it, and decide which is the form most appropriate.

 But every application need test, isn't it?!
 So, testability should be at the top of our list of non-functional requirements, whatever is the application we're writing.
 Well... yes and no. The only property that every software must have, regardless its kind (embedded, real-time, enterprise,...) is *correctness*.
 And to be confident this property holds, we must test the application in some way.
 But tests come in different forms: unit, integration, automatic, manual, black box, white box, ...
 In this post I wrote about automatic tests, but often applications with a UI are tested as black boxes, in a manual way.
 And sometimes, we’re called to design applications in which extendibility is more important than automatic testing.
 For a certain kind of applications, a different partitioning of components is better.
 We’re used to split applications in horizontal layers (e.g., DB, business logic, UI) every concept having its representation in each layer.
 But what if we instead cut the software in vertical slices, each containing every technological aspect of a single concept?
 Adding a new concept would require a new slice.
 On the other hand, in a single slice maybe we need to mix presentation aspects with persistence aspects.